Nevada Drunk Driving Statistics [Updated 2026]

 Total 190820 1169 140025 12947 318 10387

-Alcohol-related incidents make up 6.8% of all crashes in Nevada, but account for 27.2% of traffic deaths and 7.4% of injuries.
+Alcohol-related accidents make up 6.8% of all crashes in Nevada, but account for 27.2% of traffic deaths and 7.4% of injuries.
 Although drunk driving accidents are less common, these types of accidents are far deadlier.

-On average, 73.4% of crashes result in injuries and 0.61% of crashes result in fatalities.
+On average, 73.4% of car crashes result in injuries and 0.61% of crashes result in fatalities.
 Las Vegas has the highest raw numbers but lower per-capita rates may exist in smaller cities.

 Data Sources and Takeaways